pure4j/pure4j/docs/FAQ.md

 However, remember that these collections are taken from the Clojure world:  and high-throughput systems like Apache Storm are written in that, so I would argue that often times, these collections are *good enough*.

+## Why Does Everything Need to be Immutable?

+Well, this isn't strictly true.
+But, by limiting the place where an object can change state to *construction only* makes it much easier to reason about state.
+If you're not sold on immutability, then consider the `String` class.
+Yes, we could have mutable strings, but this is likely to make your code *much* harder to reason about.
+Do you really want to go back to mutable strings?
+Rich Hickey (the inventor of Clojure language) makes a similar, more persuasive case [here](https://youtu.be/-6BsiVyC1kM)

+So, without immutability, it's very hard to come up with truly deterministic code.

 ## Is it really worth your while to bother with this, in a non-multi-threaded environment?

 Probably yes.
 A good analogy here is garbage collection.
-In the C world, you had to manage your own memory, and people thought that was better.
+In the C world, you had to manage your own memory, and people thought that generally they could do a better job of this than an algorithm.
 Usually, the programs ran fine, but every now and again something crazy might happen, which might be down to memory not being deallocated properly.
+These are hard-to-track-down bugs.
+Java took away this opportunity for bugs to arise, and by and large people are happy not to have to worry about this in their coding again.

-These are hard-to-track-down bugs, and the same goes for bugs in Java threading.
+The same goes for bugs in Java threading.
+Although you might trust your own skills writing multi-threaded code, it's far easier to just

-Although you might trust your own skills writing multi-threaded code, it's far easier to just *not have to worry* and let the compiler handle it for you.
+*not have to worry* and let the compiler  handle it for you.
+Pure4J does this.

 A lot of the time, Pure4J seems to be nit-picking:  "really, this needs to be final?
 How is that *ever* going to bite me?"
-But actually, each one of these tiny changes adds up to serious heisenbugs being prevented over the lifespan of the project.
+But actually, each one of these tiny changes adds up to serious Heisenbugs being prevented over the lifespan of the project.

 You could ask the same question about Java's static typing too:  When you start small, static typing *is* a burden.
 But, if you're building a big system (or a system you suspect will get bigger) then up-front efforts like purity and static typing do